jnweiger/OCFFS/README.md

 different ways to implement the same semantics.

 The ownCloud client already presents its files in the local filesystem.
-OCFFS takes that 'lower level view' and represents the same contents as a nicer tree of files and folders.
-The first prototype uses a second mount point elsewhere to create that presentation.
+OCFFS takes this as a 'lower level view' and represents the same contents as a nicer tree of files and folders.
+The prototype uses a second mount point elsewhere to create that presentation.
 Which means, the user sees all files twice, -- that is not good, creating the mountpoint inplace is preferable.
 We need to investigate if that is prossible with the current 'add-on' architecture.
 It is